-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.

-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.

-N/A: Not applicable

-ND: not detectable at testing limit

-ppm: parts per million or milligrams per liter

-ppb: parts per billion or micrograms per liter

-Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+- Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. - N/A: Not applicable - ND: not detectable at testing limit - ppm: parts per million or milligrams per liter - ppb: parts per billion or micrograms per liter - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

-Regulated Contaminant MCL, TT, or MRDL MCLG or MRDLG Level Detecte d Range Year Sampled Violation Yes/No Typical Source of Contaminant Nitrate (ppm) 10 10 0.02 0.00- 0.4 2021 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Fluoride (ppm) 4 4 0.58 0.40- 0.78 2021 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Sodium1 (ppm) N/A N/A 7.52 6.80- 9.30 2021 No Erosion of natural deposits TTHM Total Trihalomethanes (ppb) 80 N/A 23.4 11.9- 29.0 2021 No Byproduct of drinking water disinfection HAA5 Haloacetic Acids (ppb) 60 N/A 8.6 5.0- 11.0 2021 No Byproduct of drinking water disinfection Chlorine (ppm) 4 4 0.61 0.08- 0.95 2021 No Water additive used to control microbes Total Coliform (total number or % of positive samples/month) TT N/A N/A N/A 2021 No Naturally present in the environment E. coli in the distribution system (positive samples) See E. coli note 0 0 N/A 2021 No Human and animal fecal waste
+Regulated Contaminant MCL, TT, or MRDL MCLG or MRDLG Level Detected Range Year Sampled Violation Yes/No Typical Source of Contaminant Fluoride (ppm) 4 4 0.70 0.50- 0.91 2022 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Sodium 1 (ppm) N/A N/A 7.28 6.90- 7.60 2022 No Erosion of natural deposits TTHM Total Trihalomethanes (ppb) 80 N/A 21.7 12.3 - 28.6 2022 No Byproduct of drinking water disinfection HAA5 Haloacetic Acids (ppb) 60 N/A 9.1 6.0 - 12.0 2022 No Byproduct of drinking water disinfection Chlorine 2 (ppm) 4 4 0.68 0.16- 1.01 2022 No Water additive used to control microbes Total Coliform TT N/A N/A N/A 2022 No Naturally present in the environment E. coli in the distribution system (positive samples) See E. coli note 3 0 0 N/A 2022 No Human and animal fecal waste

-Inorganic Contaminant Subject to ALs AL MCLG Your Water Range of Results Year Sampled Number of Samples Above AL Typical Source of Contaminant Lead (ppb) 15 0 7.00 0.00- 10.00 2021 0 Lead service lines, corrosion of household plumbing including fittings and fixtures; Erosion of natural deposits Copper (ppm) 1.3 1.3 0.1 0.00- 0.11 2021 0 Corrosion of household plumbing systems; Erosion of natural deposits
+Inorganic Contaminant Subject to Action Levels (AL) Action Level MCLG Your Water 1 Range of Result s Year Sampled Number of Samples Above AL Typical Source of Contaminant Lead (ppb) 15 0 6.00 0.00- 23.00 2022 2 Lead service lines, corrosion of household plumbing including fittings and fixtures; Erosion of natural deposits Copper (ppm) 1.3 1.3 0.14 0.00- 0.16 2022 0 Corrosion of household plumbing systems; Erosion of natural deposits